-My music teacher used to say “the right note played at the wrong time is the wrong note.”
+My music teacher used to say, “The right note played at the wrong time is the wrong note.”
 Did you know that there’s a little device that can help with your timing?
-It’s a metronome!
-And in today’s video and post, I’m going to teach you how to use one to play those right notes at the right time.
+It’s called a metronome!
+I’m Hoffman Academy teacher Matt Sazima.
+In today’s episode of Music Notes, I’m going to teach you how to practice with a metronome to play those right notes at the right time.

 Start by Learning the Notes